MetOffice/lfric_apps/documentation/source/developer_guide/psyclone/psyclone_makefiles.rst

 transmute).

 The ``DSL`` variable defaults to the LFRic-specific method of operation (psykal).
-For app-specific PSyclone makefiles, ``DSL`` should be set to transmute since these makefiles are designed to target non-LFRic source (and hence need a different method of operation).
+For science interface PSyclone makefiles, ``DSL`` should be set to transmute since these makefiles are designed to target non-LFRic source (and hence need a different method of operation).

 .. note::